How to Troubleshoot and Repair WordPress Core Files

 - Use Bluehost's backup tools or plugins like UpdraftPlus.

 - Save both your website files and database.
-To learn more about this process, please follow either of these guides for backing up your website: Getting CodeGuard Set Up for Backups or How to Backup My WordPress Website.
+To learn more about this process, please follow either of these guides for backing up your website: Setting Up CodeGuard for Backups.

 Also:

 - Check the "Compatibility" of your site against new versions of PHP before upgrading.
-Sites built with WordPress can use the PHP Compatibility Checker plugin.
+Sites built with WordPress can use the Plugin Compatibility Checker.
 The minimum PHP version on our Shared hosting servers is 8.1.
 You can also check the PHP Manual to review PHP's new and deprecated features.

 - Deactivate all plugins temporarily.
-You can turn off plugins in the database or via File Manager or FTP if you cannot access your WordPress dashboard.
+You can turn off plugins in the database, File Manager, or FTP if you cannot access your WordPress dashboard.

 How to Troubleshoot Core File Errors